using Search object

 Example to demonstrate the use of searching of objects from SQL

-a) search for text in name or title
+1. search for text in name or title

-b) search for text in a specific property
+2. search for text in a specific property

-c) search filter 'contain' text or 'equals' text
+3. search filter ‘contain’ text or ‘equals’ text

 -- Searching for text in the name or title of any object in any class

---Option 1: channel search result to a temporary table. this allows for searches to be recorded.
+-- Option 1: channel search result to a temporary table. this allows for searches to be recorded.
 Note the temporary tables has a limited life span as it will auto delete when the user disconnects from SQL. the entry in the search log will not be removed.

 DECLARE @XMLOutPut XML